 Lots of people love Christmas and holiday season.
 It’s hard not to enjoy it: the parties, beautiful lights, carols, food, time spent with loved ones, and, above all, the feelings of goodwill and excitement that even the most crabby people seem to embrace one day of the year.
 And, the presents are pretty great too.

 Many people who normally don’t feel joyful, happy, and loved can find meaning and happiness around the holidays.
 However, once December 25th turns into December 26th, something often happens.
 Most people head back to work, those we’re around return to their usual non-jolly selves, and the Christmas music leaves the radio.
 Boom.
 It’s all over.
-The result: Post Christmas depression happens.
+The result: Post Christmas depression.

 It’s not just after Christmas that many of us get down.
 Whenever we have a lot of fun and excitement, it’s hard to get back to our usual lives, especially if those lives aren’t exactly meaningful or thrilling.
 This typically happens after any sort of meaningful moment or escape, like a vacation.

 But, post-Christmas depression is unique because with Thanksgiving and Christmas and everything in between there is a lot of celebration, excitement, and even stress.
 Once all that ends, we’re left with a serious void that needs filled.
 And, the reality of Christmas spending and weight gain might have kicked in to add to the anxiety.
 It can lead to depression and a general sad feeling.

 Note: If you’re suffering from serious depression, anxiety, or other possible serious mental health disorders, seek professional help.
 This page is designed for those suffering from mild post-holiday depression.